rishigade/kubernetes-ingress/docs-web/configuration/virtualserver-and-virtualserverroute-resources.md

      - `[]subroute <#virtualserverroute-subroute>`_
      - No
    * - ``class``
-     - Specifies which Ingress controller must handle the Virtual Server Route resource.
+     - Specifies which Ingress controller must handle the VirtualServerRoute resource.
 Set to `nginx` to make NGINX Ingress controller handle it.
      - ``string``_
      - No
 ```